Gregory Maguire: Biography

+Personal life

-Maguire met American painter Andy Newman in 1997 at the Blue Mountain Center art colony.
-Within a month of meeting, they had fallen in love.
-They adopted three children: Luke and Alex, originally from Cambodia, and Helen, originally from Guatemala.
-Maguire and Newman were married in June 2004, shortly after gay marriage became legal in Massachusetts.
+Maguire met American painter Andy Newman in 1997 at the Blue Mountain Center, an artists' and writers' colony.
+They adopted three children: two originally from Cambodia, and a third from Guatemala.
 They have lived in Concord, Massachusetts since 1999.
 On April 13, 2009, Maguire and his family were featured on Oprah.

+Maguire is a practicing Catholic.
+He attended Catholic school for 13 years and church at St Vincent de Paul in Albany, New York.
+While in college, Maguire spent his time cantoring at events for his church and founded a contemporary music group in his parish.
+Having baptized all three of his adopted children, Maguire, his husband, and children attend mass.